osxmidi/LinVst/README.md

 Turning off the vst's multiprocessor support and/or GPU acceleration might help in some cases, due to what features Wine currently supports (Wine version dependent).

+On some slower systems Wine can initially take a long time to load properly when Wine is first used, which might cause a LinVst crash.
+The solution is to initialise Wine first by running winecfg or any other Wine based program, so that Wine has been initialised before LinVst is used.

 Tested windows vst's

 Kontakt Player 5.6 (turn multiprocessing off).
 Requires Wine 2.1 and above